hauselin/RDataScience/README.md

 # Data Science with R for Psychologists

 If you're new to R, follow the instructions below to install R and RStudio.
 Otherwise, if you want to check out my tutorials, follow these instructions: I've created a few tutorials (see links that end with **.md** extension) and it's highly recommended that you go through them sequentially.
 The corresponding **.rmd**  files are the RMarkdown files I've used to create these tutorials (check them out to see how I've created these tutorials: click on one of them and click on **Raw** to see the script).
 The data used in the tutorials are in the **Data** directory.
-To everything from my github repository, click the green **Clone or download** button at the top right.
+To download everything from my github repository, click the green **Clone or download** button at the top right.

 ### Tutorials